From Edge Of Extinction To Australias Croc paradise - UrduPoint

 From Edge Of Extinction To Australia's Croc 'paradise'

-Darwin, (APP - UrduPoint / Pakistan Point News - 29th Feb, 2024) If you want a snappy death, one expert's advice is to leap into a river near the Australian city of Darwin -- within minutes, you'll be in the jaws of one of the hundreds of crocodiles that stalk its murky waters.
+Darwin, (APP - UrduPoint / Pakistan Point News - 6th Mar, 2024) If you want a snappy death, one expert's advice is to leap into a river near the Australian city of Darwin -- within minutes, you will be in the jaws of one of the hundreds of crocodiles that stalk the murky waters.

 "You can't sugarcoat crocs; these are seriously dangerous," Webb told AFP in his leafy garden in the country's tropical Top End.